smalluban/neck/README.md

 #### Scope inheriting

-If you want to share some properties through different views, for example logged user credentials or some other global variables, it is good to have them automatically, and `yeild-inherit` gives this functionality.
-Controller `scope` where `ui-yield` is defined will be shared (by controller inheritance) to all views pushed to stack.
-Common usage can be inheriting `scope` from root application controller to yield difined in view.
+Sharing `scope` works separate for all views pushed to yield. `scope` between views in stack is not shared.
+Each one inherits `scope` from parent controller, when `yield-inherit` is set to `true`.

 As it is described in scope [section](#scope-controllerscope) inheriting should be used carefully.
-Use yield inheritance when it is needed.
+Use yield inheritance when it is really needed.

 ## Contribution